Statewide Protocol Summary for Emergency Department Staff

 Statewide Protocol Resource Kit

 Statewide Protocol Resource Kit - Created as a guide for both EMS providers and EMS Services to complete the education modules for the Vermont Statewide EMS Protocols.
 This training is required for any level of licensure and does not require the provider to be transitioned to the new education standards.
 Thus, a provider that has not transitioned and completes this training will be authorized to use these new skills, but will still have to complete a transition course within their recertification period as outlined by the National Registry (see previously published guidance and FAQs on the VT EMS website).
-This training will also be required within all initial EMR, EMT, AEMT, and Paramedic courses commencing after October 15, 2013.
+This training is also required within all initial EMR, EMT, AEMT, and Paramedic courses.

 - Advanced Spinal Assessment